-The Dutchman combined well with Austin to break through Burnley's stubborn defense, recovering from a heavy first touch to prod over Heaton with the aid of a deflection off Ben Mee.
+The Dutchman combined well with Austin to break through Burnley's stubborn defence, recovering from a heavy first touch to prod over Heaton with the aid of a deflection off Ben Mee.

-Burnley pressed for a leveler and Ings should have done better when he connected with Dean Marney's whipped cross, but headed just wide of the upright from close range.
+Burnley pressed for a leveller and Ings should have done better when he connected with Dean Marney's whipped cross, but headed just wide of the upright from close range.

-A goal seemed inevitable as the visitors continued to push against the Premier League's leakiest defense, but it was QPR which doubled its lead.
+A goal seemed inevitable as the visitors continued to push against the Premier League's leakiest defence, but it was QPR who doubled their lead.

 However, Austin received his marching orders soon after when referee John Moss deemed that the forward had lead with his elbow while challenging for a header with Keane – just four minutes after he had gone in late on Kieran Trippier.

-Dyche's side pushed for a goal late on, but were unable to penetrate QPR's stubborn defense and slumped to its first league defeat in over a month.
+Dyche's side pushed for a goal late on, but were unable to penetrate QPR's stubborn defence and slumped to their first league defeat in over a month.